vickyd885/truemovies/README.md

 correct movie page IF there is only ONE wikipedia article and therefore it must be about the movie.
 Or in the cases like `Toy Story` and `Terminator`, it will point to a wikipedia disambiguation page, after which the user is free to find the correct article.

+It's not the best solution, I could have invested more time in trying to ensure it was indeed the movie page.

 ### Better to scrape

 I would of preferred to not parse the wikipedia dump at all.
 Instead, once we have a list of top 1000 movies with the revenue/budget ratio, we could instead have a pipeline which enriches these 1000 records by scrapping wikipedia.
-You could build a sophisticated pipeline that can work out more accurately which is the correct wikipedia link, but more importantly the amount of computation (1000 requests vs the 6gb wikipedia dump) is massively reduced.
+You could build a task that can work out more accurately which is the correct wikipedia link, but more importantly the amount of computation (1000 requests vs the 6gb wikipedia dump) is massively reduced.

-There is some network cost associated with scrapping but these are manageable for 1000 requests, especially as movie data does not change that frequently.
+There is some network overhead associated with scrapping but these are manageable for 1000 requests, especially as movie data does not change that frequently so these requests would happen rather infrequently.

 #### ELK and some other crazy ideas